 The UB College of Arts and Sciences is committed to recruiting the very best PhD students and preparing doctoral students for career success.

 Psychology is a dynamic field that sits at the intersection of biological and social forces that shape human behavior, and the work we are pursuing at UB is relevant to promoting health and welfare.
 Our faculty and graduate students are creating innovative solutions to important problems that range from addictive behaviors and mental health problems to stereotyping, poor social development, the impact of stress on health, and unhealthy diet choices.
-Much of this work involves collaboration with other premier institutes and centers at UB, providing students with opportunities to work on interdisciplinary teams using cutting-edge methods to solve important problems.
+Much of this work involves collaboration with other faculty and premier institutes and centers at UB, providing students with opportunities to work on interdisciplinary teams using cutting-edge methods to solve important problems.

 Our faculty maintain active collaborations with: